 "Love and justice are not two.
 Without inner change, there can be no outer change; without collective change, no change matters." ~ angel Kyodo williams

-In her process of healing from food sensitivities, burnout and (intergenerational) trauma, Emma has long practiced yoga and meditation as well as returning to her roots exploring Traditional Chinese Medicine and ancestral healing.
-She finds Craniosacral Therapy and ThetaHealing deeply restorative and has completed training for Biodynamic Craniosacral Therapy (Level 2) and ThetaHealing® (Advanced).
+In her own process of healing from food sensitivities, burnout and (intergenerational) trauma, she found Craniosacral Therapy and ThetaHealing® to be deeply restorative and decided to complete training for Biodynamic Craniosacral Therapy (Level 2) and ThetaHealing® (Advanced).
 Emma loves using these modalities to support others in their healing process.
 As an empath, these come naturally to her as she has always been attuned to other people’s emotions and well-being.

-Emma provides care with an awareness of the crises we face today including climate and water crises, racism, gender inequity and income inequality and how they can impact our well-being.
+She sees personal health as deeply connected to community and environmental health as well as to our social and political environments.
+She provides care with an awareness of the crises we face today including climate, food and water crises, racism, gender inequity, discrimination and income inequality, and how they all can impact our well-being.
 The consumerist, capitalist economic system is not only wearing on our planet, but also wearing on our health and communities.

-In her practice, Emma celebrates the diversity of humans in size, race, ethnicity, gender identity, sexual orientation and dis/ability.
-She practices in Ottawa and near Wakefield, which are on the traditional, unceded territories of the Algonquin nation.
+In her practice, Emma celebrates the diversity of humans in size, race, ethnicity, gender identity, sexual orientation and abilities.